gem/oq-engine/doc/installing/development.md

 - CentOS 7
 - Scientific Linux 7

+This guide may work also on other Linux releases/distributions.

 Guidelines are provided for *macOS* too.

-This guide may work also on other Linux releases/distributions and with few adaptations on macOS.

 ## Prerequisites